-- Duration – 1 to 2 hours at home, followed by 2 hours at our training venue.
+- Duration – 1-2 hours of pre-reading at home, followed by half a day (4 hours) at our training venue.

 - This unit of competency is nationally recognised, those who complete this course successfully will be issued with a Statement of Attainment for RIIWHS204D Work safely at heights

 - Safe Working at Heights DOES NOT lead to a High Risk Work Licence

 Assessment of this unit covers:

 - How to identify the work requirements, procedures and instructions

 - How to access and install equipment to work at heights